History of the Republican Party (United States): Obama years: 2009–2017

 The party mood was glum in 2013 and one conservative analyst concluded: It would be no exaggeration to say that the Republican Party has been in a state of panic since the defeat of Mitt Romney, not least because the election highlighted American demographic shifts and, relatedly, the party's failure to appeal to Hispanics, Asians, single women and young voters.
 Hence the Republican leadership's new willingness to pursue immigration reform, even if it angers the conservative base.

 In March 2013, National Committee Chairman Reince Priebus gave a stinging postmortem on the GOP's failures in 2012, calling on the party to reinvent itself and to endorse immigration reform and said: "There's no one reason we lost.
 Our message was weak; our ground game was insufficient; we weren't inclusive; we were behind in both data and digital; and our primary and debate process needed improvement".
 Priebus proposed 219 reforms, including a $10 million marketing campaign to reach women, minorities and gays; a shorter, more controlled primary season; and better data collection and research facilities.

 The party's official opposition to same-sex marriage came under attack.
 Meanwhile, social conservatives such as Rick Santorum and Mike Huckabee remained opposed to same-sex marriage and warned that evangelicals would desert if the GOP dropped the issue.
 Many leaders from different factions spoke out in 2013 on the need for a new immigration policy in the wake of election results showing a sharp move away from the GOP among Hispanics and Asians, but the Republicans in Congress could not agree on a program and nothing was done.
 Republicans in Congress forced a government shutdown in late 2013 after narrowly averting similar fiscal crises in 2011 and 2012.

-The Tea Party fielded a number of anti-establishment candidates in the 2014 Republican primaries, but scored very few notable wins.
+The Tea Party fielded a number of anti-establishment candidates in the 2014 Republican primaries, but scored few notable wins.
 However, they managed to unseat House Majority Leader Eric Cantor in his Virginia primary race.
 GOP attacks on Obama's unpopular administration resonated with voters and the party posted major gains around the country.
 They regained control of the Senate and increased their majorities in the House to the highest total since 1929.
 They took control of governorships, state legislatures and Senate seats in nearly all Southern states, except Florida and Virginia.

 Great divisions in the House GOP conference were apparent after the 2014 midterm elections, with conservative members, many of them from the right-leaning Freedom Caucus, expressing dissatisfaction with congressional leadership.
 John Boehner's surprise announcement in September 2015 that he would step down as Speaker sent shockwaves through the House.
 After Majority Leader Kevin McCarthy bowed out of the race to replace Boehner due to a lack of support, House Ways and Means Chair Paul Ryan announced he would run, with the Freedom Caucus' support.
 Ryan was elected Speaker on October 29.